 Nothing good comes easy - and that’s especially true when it comes to increasing your vertical jump.
 In order to jump as high as you can, you’re going to have to put the work in.
 It won’t be a simple process.
-It’s going to take great effort and dedication to reach you full potential when it comes to your vertical.
+It’s going to take great effort and dedication to reach your full potential when it comes to your vertical.

 There are two areas to focus on during your vertical training which are: physical training and mental training.

-Physical Training are the exercises you’ll do to that require all your energy to get your body to reach its maximum jump height.
+Physical Training is the exercises you’ll do to that require all your energy to get your body to reach its maximum jump height.
 Some of these exercises include lifts in the weight room, jumping drills, and stretching.
 Read on to find out more detail on what physical training you need to start doing on a daily basis.

-Mental Training are the exercises focused on your mind.
+Mental Training is the exercises focused on your mind.
 It’s not going to be easy to increase your vertical and it’s not something that will happen overnight - so you need to stay mentally tough during this entire time.
 Here are a few things to keep in mind to stay the course and keep working hard on your vertical.

-The first place to start working on your vertical jump is the weight Room.
+The first place to start working on your vertical jump is the Weight Room.
 This goes without being said that you’ll get a higher vertical with stronger legs – and the only way to get your legs stronger is by hitting the weight room.
 Not sure what exercises to use?
 These exercises are a great way to get started:

 The HoopsKing P.R.O.
 Bands (Progressive Resistance Overload) are 100% Natural Latex basketball resistance training bands that can help you in 3 major ways: